sdss/mangadap/docs/execution.rst

 |   spindex |                       ``spectral_indices`` |               :class:`mangadap.proc.spectralindices.SpectralIndicesDef` |
 +-----------+--------------------------------------------+-------------------------------------------------------------------------+

-When setting the keyword values in the plan file, they must be recognized as a method defined in the relevant configuration directory.
+When setting the keyword values in the analysis-plan file, they must be recognized as a method defined in the relevant configuration directory.
 The DAP will only execute properly if at least the first three steps have valid keywords.
-The remaining three modules can be skipped (i.e., the emission-line moments, emission-line-model parameters, and spectral indices are not measured) by setting their keyword to ``None``; the primary DAP output will still be produced but with empty arrays for the skipped analysis steps.
+The remaining three modules can be skipped (i.e., the emission-line moments, emission-line-model parameters, and spectral indices are not measured) by setting their keyword to ``None``; the primary DAP output will still be produced but with empty arrays for those extensions/channels that would normally be populated by the skipped analysis steps.

 .. _execution-obs-input: